By Ken Howard

-I believe the new paradigm is going involve some form of online giving.
+I believe the new paradigm is going to involve some form of online giving, a virtual offering plate.

 There are a lot of online giving solutions that are on offer.
 Faith-based platforms, such as EasyTithe, Givelify, PushPay, LifeWay Generosity, and Tithely.
 Fundraising platforms, like Fundly, Network for Good – DonateNow, and QGiv.
 Generic platforms, such as Paypal, Venmo, Zelle, and online bill pay through your bank.
 Lately, even Facebook has gotten into the fundraising act.
 And there are plenty of evaluations of each (just Google “Best Giving Platforms”).

-So rather than discuss the platforms and how to use them, I want to dispel a few myths that may be holding us back from experimenting with online giving, by sharing insights I’ve gained from talking to several online giving researchers (come back later for a list of links to giving research).
+So rather than discuss the platforms and how to use them, I want to dispel a few myths that may be holding us back from experimenting with online giving through virtual offering plates by sharing insights I’ve gained from talking to several online giving researchers (come back later for a list of links to giving research).